 Building an eCommerce brand that is consistently profitable can be a very difficult thing to achieve.
 Going from being profitable to scaling and consistently hit new revenue and profit goals is another thing.
 For companies looking to scale to the next level, it can be easy to chase different advice and the latest trends to scale your business.
 Running or improving your PPC (pay per click) campaigns, email automation, optimizing your eCommerce website and so on can all be good things.
 However, they will not help you scale to the next level without excelling at your most powerful tool.
 That is your customer service.
-This might seem to obvious but your customer service could very likely be a major factor in customer loyalty, booming positive reviews and a serious jump in your revenue.
+This might seem obvious but your customer service could very likely be a major factor in customer loyalty, booming positive reviews and a serious jump in your revenue.

 How do you make customer service a positive in your business?